WM-Technology/WMSweetAlert/README.md

-Sweet Alert Dialog
+WM Sweet Alert Dialog
 ===================
-SweetAlert for Android, a beautiful and clever alert dialog
+WMSweetAlert for Android, a beautiful and clever alert dialog

 #### This is the most advanced and contemporary fork of the apparently dead project
 **Added:**